• Skip to main content

 What did we do with our hair before the sleek bun?

-10 March 2021 by Beth Ryan
+Published on 10 March 2021 - Last updated on 19 December 2025 by Beth Ryan

 I mean, seriously, because I can’t remember.

-If I could sum up this past year in three words it would be “WFH”, or maybe “house every weekend” (and I don’t mean the song).
+If I could sum up this past year in three words it would be “WFH”, or maybe “house every weekend” (and I’t mean the song).
 Socialising has been replaced by social distancing.
 For me, that means greasy hair days are easier to hide (shout out “switch camera off” mode), and washing my hair is more of a treat than a necessity – which is actually good for your hair too, you know?

 The sleek bun is one of the few hairstyles where the greasier the hair, the better the bun (in my expert opinion, at least).
 It’s no-fuss – one of those hairstyles that lasts all day, great for lazy, home office days – but sleek and polished, so perfect for heading out, too.
 Just add gold hoops, ask Hailey Bieber.